zang09/AStar-ROS/README.md

 # A* Path Planner

-### This is path generator example using a-star algorithm
+### This is path generator example using a-star algorithm using ROS
 ![Demo](/img/path_exam.png)
 <br>
 <br>